len-mar/len-mar/README.md

 ----------------

-🔎 Currently **looking for junior-level development roles**, preferrably remote.
+🔎 Currently **looking for a junior-level development role**, preferrably remote.
 If you're interested, let me know!

 ----------------